Sampled-data funnel control and its use for safe continual learning: Introduction

 The data-driven MPC scheme builds upon Willems et al.'s so-called fundamental lemma~\cite{WRMDM05}, allowing a non-parametric description of the system's input-output behavior based on measurement data, see also~\cite{MarkDorf21,faulwasser2023behavioral} and the references therein.
 The fundamental lemma states that, for discrete-time linear time-invariant controllable systems, the input-output trajectories of finite length lie in the column-space of a suitable Hankel matrix constructed directly from measured input-output data.
 This result paved the way in the development of data-driven MPC schemes, where the prior model is replaced by measured data, cf.~\cite{yang2015data,coulson2019data,Berberich20}.
 Therefore, the fundamental lemma is subject to recent substantial research in the field of data-driven control.
 In~\cite{SchmitzFaulwasserWorthmann22,faulwasser2023behavioral,tudo:pan22a}, it was extended to stochastic descriptor systems.
 Extensions towards continuous-time and non-linear systems were discussed, e.g., in \cite{lopez2022continuous,rapisarda4370211fundamental,berberich2022linear} and~\cite{Alsalti21,PersTesi23}, respectively.

-Reinforcement learning has proven to be a successful technique for solving complex and high-dimensional control problems, e.g.\ single- and multi-agent games~\cite{mnih2015human}, robotics~\cite{ibarz2021train}, and autonomous vehicles~\cite{wang2021data}.
+Reinforcement learning has proven to be a successful technique for solving complex control problems, e.g.\ single- and multi-agent games~\cite{mnih2015human}, robotics~\cite{ibarz2021train}, and autonomous vehicles~\cite{wang2021data}.
 The control objective is usually to either reach a target system state or to maximize the cumulative expected reward, similar to solving an optimal control problem.
 Through applying trial-and-error control actions to the system while collecting data and information during the closed-loop system operation, RL techniques are able to find a control policy to achieve the desired control task without prior system knowledge.
-The main difficulty here is to overcome the exploration-exploitation trade off, i.e., finding a balance between trying out new control actions in order to gather more information about the unknown system (exploration) and applying control signals that are supposed to yield the best immediate outcomes based on current knowledge (exploitation).
+The main difficulty here is to overcome the exploration-exploitation trade off and to guarantee safety in exploration.
 A comprehensive survey on applying RL to control systems can be found in~\cite{recht2019tour}.
-See also the textbook~\cite{sutton2018reinforcement}~for an overview of reinforcement learning, and for its relationship to optimal control see~\cite{bertsekas2019reinforcement}.
+See also the textbook~\cite{sutton2018reinforcement}~for an overview of Reinforcement Learning, and for its relationship to optimal control see~\cite{bertsekas2019reinforcement}.